rcmcooperative/SSI-RCM101-Training/README.md

 ## Vision and Mission

 - **Vision:** Software users and developers leading inclusive, professional and sustainable communities.
-- **Mission:** Delivering focused training, developing practical tools, and fostering collaborative networks that enable Software users and developers to excel in building and managing effective research communities.
+- **Mission:** Delivering focused training and fostering collaborative networks that enable Research Software Engineers to excel in building and managing effective research communities.

 ## About

-Motivation and background in a nutshell.
+RCM Cooperative were approaced by [SSI](http://software.ac.uk/) to deliver research community management trianing for Fellows, many of which are partially or wholly resonsible for the management of research communities.

+We proposed to develop our existing trianing materials [from November 2024](https://doi.org/10.5281/zenodo.14050214), and [July 2025](https://doi.org/10.5281/zenodo.15778697) for an online cohort, and additionally include a "clinic" componant.

+The development and delivery of materials was funded by SSI Fellow Further Devlopment Fund awards to Malvika Sharan and Emma Karoune (see [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/2)), with Oscar Siep supprting through advertisement, registration and scheduling of the training.
+Development and delivery were managed by all via [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/3).

+This repo is the collection of materials prepared for these workshops, contributed to by participants, and a summary of feedback.

 ## Roadmap & Milestones

-- **Goals:** Clear overview of overarching and short-term goals.
-- **Outcomes:** Description of expected results and deliverables.
+A more detailed delivery roadmap is avaialble on [this issue](https://github.com/rcmcooperative/SSI-RCM101-Training/issues/3).
+The below are broad activities headings.

+- [x] Set delivery schedule
+- [x] Recruit participants
+- [x] Update materials
+- [x] Deliver workshop and clinic 1
+- [x] Review feedback and respond
+- [x] Deliver workshop and clinic 2
+- [x] Review feedback and respond
+- [ ] Collate materials for publication
+- [ ] Write a blog for SSI

 ## The Team